istae/network-analysis-tool/README.md

 ## Flags

-- '-f filename':  file input formatted with the rules above. (see 'war.txt')
+- '-f filename':  file input formatted with the rules above. (see 'old.txt' adopted from Old Man and the Sea by Hemingway)
 - '-b': prints the hash balance of the hash table used to assign unique node lables and ids.

 ## Commands